Skip to Content

 Redis DB as event bus

 While we could poll the main Postgres database for changes, that approach is inefficient.
-Instead, we use Redis as an event bus.
-Whenever the main database changes, we write a small event to Redis.
-Our polling service reads these events every second and relays them to clients with the app open.
+Instead, we use Redis as an event bus: whenever the main database changes, we write a small event to Redis Database.
+Our polling service reads these events every second and sends them to clients with the app open.

-Because we use Prisma as our ORM, we rely on Prisma Extensions to hook into database operations and write events to Redis.
+Because we use Prisma as our ORM, we can use Prisma Extensions to hook into database operations and write events to Redis.
 This is where the DatabaseService mentioned in the previous article comes into play.

 src/modules/database/DatabaseService.ts